 Push Drill And Warmup Technique

 "I really emphasize that it's a push.
-A lot of kids go out there thinking that you drop the elbow . . . what you should really be thinking is pushing the ball.
+A lot of kids go out there thinking that you drop the elbow . . . what you should really be thinking about is pushing the ball.
 I like to start a lot of the younger athletes instead of putting it up here like they are holding a shot (Hoffer is resting the medicine ball against his shoulder) I tell them to keep it about chest level here, and as they're coming through (to) push.
 Just push the ball straight out but also continue that the long way through."

 So you're more of a what?